lyarenei/Medusic/README.md

 - Playback (online + offline[^1]), including gapless[^2] playback
 - Playback reporting to Jellyfin server
-- Customizable streaming bitrate
+- Customizable streaming and download bitrate
-- Light/Dark color scheme
+- Support for light/dark color themes
 - Favoriting artists/albums/songs

 ... and hopefully some more will be added over time.